jdcook/jareds_unreal_utilities/README.md

 Create a blueprint based on MultiSplineMesh and assign a mesh.
 Then edit it like a normal spline and it will construct SplineMeshes along it.

+You can also use the properties under "Spawn Item Along Spline" to spawn things along the spline at intervals, such as pickups.